 Willa of the Wood by Robert Beatty

 Set in the time of early American settlers, this is a beautiful story about a night spirit who is still connected to the powerful wood magic of her ancestors.
 When Willa accidentally discovers that her clan is keeping human captives and forbidden technology, her Faeran clan leader wants her dead.
 Fleeing the danger of her home, Willa cautiously observes a human man, slowly learning to trust him.
 When she realizes that one of his children was one of the human captives she saw, Willa knows she must return to her clan and make things right.

 Was the FunJungle’s hippo murdered?
 Teddy and Summer think so.
 Mystery, adventure, and humor will keep your readers on the edge of their seats in this unique story with quirky characters perfect for 10-year-old readers.

 The First Rule of Punk by Celia C. Perez

 REALISTIC / COMING OF AGE

-An excellent, diverse, page-turning coming-of-age story, this is about a girl who is half-Mexican on her mom’s side and half-punk rock on her dad’s side, both which are cultures prominently featured in the story and her life.
-Malú’s unhappily forced to move to Chicago with her mother where she eventually finds her place when she starts a Latin-flavored punk band.
+An excellent, diverse, page-turning coming-of-age story, this is about a girl who is half-Mexican on her mom’s side and half-punk rock on her dad’s side, both of which are cultures prominently featured in the story and her life.
+Malú’s unhappily forced to move to Chicago with her mother, where she eventually finds her place when she starts a Latin-flavored punk band.
 Malú discovers herself and what the first rule of punk actually is…

 The Chance to Fly by Ali Stroker and Stacy Davidowitz